-14 Best IP Hide Tools 2018
+14 Best IP Hide Tools 2022

 Zenmate VPN offers unlimited bandwidth and lightning fast servers.
 It protects all the traffic with AES-256 military grade encryption.

-You can get a monthly subscription for $8.99/month, but I recommend buying the yearly subscription which is $4.99/month with 44% discount, that means, you can get the yearly subscription for $59.99.
+You can get a monthly subscription for $9.99/month, but I recommend buying the 3 year subscription which is $1.64/month, that means, you can get a 3 year subscription for $59.

 Each and every VPN server of PureVPN supports all security protocols including OpenVPN, L2TP/IPSec, PPTP, SSTP, and IKEv2 to provide you with ultimate security, no matter which server you connect to.

+You get unlimited server switching to anonymize you, so your ISP is unable to throttle your internet speed.

 And, they don't record your activities or what you do online.
+It offers a special feature called "Split Tunneling", which allows you to choose which data to send through VPN and which to send through your ISP.

 Each and every VPN server of PureVPN supports all security protocols including OpenVPN, L2TP/IPSec, PPTP, SSTP, and IKEv2 to provide you with ultimate security, no matter which server you connect to.

+You get unlimited server switching to anonymize you, so your ISP is unable to throttle your internet speed.

 And, they don't record your activities or what you do online.
+It offers a special feature called "Split Tunneling", which allows you to choose which data to send through VPN and which to send through your ISP.

 Hide My IP is a program that you can use to prevent hackers from acquiring your real IP address.
 It offers IP rotation service to make the users "anonymous" on the web.
 You can configure the proxy service as much as you want.
 It also allows you to select certain applications to use the Hide My IP proxy.

+It has a Smart DNS Proxy network with over 120 IP locations worldwide.
+You can use this service on any Internet-enabled device without needing to download or configure any software.
+All you have to do is, change your device's DNS settings, it's that simple.

+It has a Smart DNS Proxy network with over 120 IP locations worldwide.
+You can use this service on any Internet-enabled device without needing to download or configure any software.
+All you have to do is, change your device's DNS settings, it's that simple.

-It also has a simple and powerful user interface which I found more attractive.
+It also has a simple and powerful user interface which is really amazing.

 Open VPN is an open source program that allows you to create a secure private network inside the public network (internet).
+This is not a free service, but there is a 7 day free trial available if you want to try the service.

+It offers AES encryption, so you don't have to worry about the security level of the connections.
+Open VPN also offers Multiple Device Support, Online Threat Blocking, and Increased Privacy Protection.

-It offers 128-bit encryption, so you don't have to worry about the security level of the communication.
+It offers AES encryption, so you don't have to worry about the security level of the connections.
+Open VPN also offers Multiple Device Support, Online Threat Blocking, and Increased Privacy Protection.

-SumRando VPN is a clever service that helps you to browse faster and secure without revealing your original IP address to others.
-Once it is installed you can either create an account using your mail id or you can start using the service anonymously.
+Proton VPN is a clever service that helps you to browse faster and secure without revealing your original IP address to others.
+Go to their website and create an account for free to download the VPN software, then install it on your computer.
+Once it is installed, login to your account using your mail id and password to start using the VPN service.

-The free plan offers 1GB data.
+The free plan is actually super awesome, it offers multiple servers in 3 countries and has strict no-logs policy.
+And, the Basic plan which starts at 4€/month offers 2 VPN connections, servers in 43 countries, high speed connections, and P2P/BitTorrent support.

 While testing the service, I didn't feel any lag in the connection.
-It is obviously a pretty good VPN service that everyone should try.
+It is obviously a pretty good VPN service.

 If you are a frequent visitor of EH, you may already know about Hotspot Shield.
-In the "3 best ways to unblock blocked websites," I had mentioned HotSpot Shield as a great tool to bypass internet censorship.
+In the "3 best ways to unblock blocked websites," I have mentioned HotSpot Shield as a great tool to bypass internet censorship.

 It encrypts all the connections and protects the device from malware, phishing, and spam sites.

 The most popular free and open source software that can help you to defend against privacy intrusion.
-Tor has distributed network of relays run by volunteers all around the world to protect it's users from traffic analysis.
+Tor has a distributed network of relays run by volunteers all around the world to protect it's users from traffic analysis.

 The users of Tor include journalists, NGOs, whistleblowers, hackers and law enforcement.